New-Bamboo/Hermes/README.md

 ## Installation

-**Warning!** Hermes is still early in development, so as an extra caution step you should try it on a dedicated user account, not your main one.
+**Warning!** Hermes is still early in development, so just to be careful, we strongly encourage you to install it in a separate user account, not your main one.
+That said, we *have* tested it on our own user accounts, where it worked just fine.

 ### Prerequisites